davellx/jQuery-GetFacebookAlbums/readme.md

 * needAuthorizeLabel: String error message if the user does not authorize the application to see his photographs
 * loadingImage: String way towards the image of preloading (images/loading.gif')
 * urlFacebookScript: String URL of the API Javascript of facebook (http://connect.facebook.net/en_US/all.js)
+* useAlbumCoverImages: Boolean flag to use album cover images or only album labels (true)
+* selectLargeImage: Boolean flag if to select the large image source or the small source (true)
+* ignoreEmptyAlbums: Boolean flag to leave albums with 0 images unlisted (true)

 \* mandatory!